 Take a step in the right direction

 Building an off grid homestead from scratch is not the right thing for my family.
 Maybe it’s not the right thing for yours either.
 Even if you know that already, there are still steps we can take in our city homes to become a bit more self-sufficient.
-Creating Your Off Grid Homestead is a good jumping off point for that too.
-I’ve always dreamed of setting up solar panels, but it seems so very overwhelming.
-After reading the details of their solar panel system I have a much better grasp on what it entails.
-I still would like to add solar to our homestead eventually.
+For example, we were able to install solar panels onto our city home in San Antonio!

 Maybe going off grid and living off rainwater catchment isn’t a possibility in your area.
 You could still set up a robust rainwater system to use in irrigating your garden and yard.
 Perhaps you have room to include a root cellar on your property or home, or want to install a wood burning stove (we loooooove ours!), or start cooking with a sun oven.
 Maybe you are intrigued by the idea of cutting down your ecological impact, but didn’t even know those options were out there.
 There are things you can do not matter where you live!

-We can’t all be as courageous as the Page family to create our own off grid homesteads, but we can still learn from them.
+We can’t all create our own off grid homesteads, but we can still learn from those who do.
 Let’s work together to make the world a little better.

 Want To Raise Happy Chickens?